falkr/ttm4175/pages/iot-http-json-2020.md

 :tips:

+* Work step by step.
-* Pretty print the structure.
+* Pretty print the structure after each step.
 * Print the keys of a dictionary using its `keys()` function, for example `response.json().keys()`.
 * Access a field in a dictionary with the square brackets, for instance `response.json()['geometry']`.
 * If you find a list, access its first element with `list[0]` or its last with `list[-1]`.